DataDog/sdlc-gitops-sample-stack/docs/setup-trigger-initial-build.md

 ## Create a PR to trigger builds

 Now that we have the integration between Datadog and GitHub setup, we can stage a PR to update our fork of the repository so it is deployable in ArgoCD.
-This will also trigger a new set of builds, which will now show up in Datadog’s **CI Visibility** dashboard.
+This will also trigger a set of builds, which will now show up in Datadog’s **CI Visibility** dashboard.

 Return to **GitHub**, go to **Actions**, and manually trigger the **Setup After Fork job**: